About the flooding claims

 Negotiation protocol agreements were signed by the negotiating partners between 2011 and 2013.
 Settlement studies between 2013 and 2017 informed the negotiations.

 Surveys were undertaken between 2018 and 2020 to locate the natural, pre-flood water’s edge of the First Nation Reserves.
-The final surveys will be completed in 2022.
+The final surveys were completed in 2022.
 The completed surveys confirm that:

 • approximately 5,094 hectares (12,590 acres) of reserve land were impacted by the flooding